JedrekWie/ibm-mas-maint-mode/README.md

 ![Example maintenance mode landing page](maintenance.png)

-By default maintenance mode configuration activates for all end users **except of** ones whitelisted explicitly by IP in [`default.conf`](default.conf) file (ref. `bypass` map).
+By default maintenance mode configuration activates for all end users **except of** ones whitelisted explicitly by IP in [`default.conf`](default.conf) (ref. `bypass` map) or in [`bypass-cidrs.list`](./bypass-cidrs.list) file.
+Alternatively, maintenance mode can be bypassed by including `X-Bypass-Key` HTTP header to every incoming request.
 This effectively allows for certain users to maintain regular MAS behavior, regardless of whether maintenance mode is **ON** or **OFF**.
 The tool automatically whitelists all worker nodes' IPs.
 This is required in order to allow cross-node communication when PODs are referring to each other using routes (e.g. MAS Manage OIDC cookie validation).
 Additional maintenance mode bypass matching rules can be added by updating [default.conf](default.conf) file.
 Changes will be re-applied every time maintenance mode is activated.

 ## Scope
 This tool currently supports MAS Core and Manage but can easily be extended to handle other MAS components.